SMFG to buy stake in China asset management firm

-TOKYO (Reuters) - Sumitomo Mitsui Financial Group (8316.T) said on Wednesday it had sealed a deal to buy a 24 percent stake in mid-sized Chinese asset management firm China Post & Capital Fund Management.
+TOKYO, April 25 (Reuters) - Sumitomo Mitsui Financial Group said on Wednesday it had sealed a deal to buy a 24 percent stake in mid-sized Chinese asset management firm China Post & Capital Fund Management.

 Sumitomo Mitsui Banking Corp, a core unit of Japan’s third-largest lender by assets, will purchase the holding in the asset manager from its third and smallest shareholder, Beijing Changan Group, the bank said in a statement.